 Attendance and Participation in Class

 Full attendance, without tardiness, is required all year long, throughout the entire program.
-Authorization for absences will be provided, in extenuating circumstances, by the INDC Chief Instructor.
+Authorization for absences will be provided, in extenuating circumstances, by the participant’s instructor and the Chief Instructor.

 Miscellaneous

 Minimum score - Participants must achieve a minimum mean score of 76, in order to get academic recognition for the college studies.